edubart/nelua-lang/docs/pages/libraries.md

 function hash.hash(v: auto): usize
 ```

-Hashes value `v`, used to hash to anything.
+Hashes value `v`, used to hash anything.

 To customize a hash for a specific record you can define `__hash` metamethod,
 and it will be used when calling this function.